 Another noteworthy baby back ribs for us is Rodrigo’s Cansi House.
 Different taste, different texture, but still flavorful and noteworthy.
-Hubby likes it that their ribs has a crunchy surface and tender and juicy inside.
-Try nyo.
-Eat immediately so that the crunch will not become soggy because of the sauce.
+Hubby likes it that their ribs has a crunchy surface but tender and juicy inside.
+Try it.
+Eat immediately so the crunchy surface does not become soggy because of the sauce.

 Dinuguan and Puto